steedos/framework/README.md

 - [Meteor Collection Hooks](https://github.com/matb33/meteor-collection-hooks): Extends Mongo.Collection with before/after hooks for insert, update, remove, find, and findOne.
 - [Meteor Collection Helpers](https://github.com/dburles/meteor-collection-helpers): allows you to define helpers on your collections
 - [TAP i18n](https://github.com/TAPevents/tap-i18n): provides a comprehensive i18n solution for Meteor apps and packages
+- [meteorhacks:subs-manager](https://github.com/kadirahq/subs-manager):  You can use Subscription Manager to cache subscriptions in the client side.

+## Developer Resources
+- [Coffeescript](http://coffeescript.org/): CoffeeScript is a little language that compiles into JavaScript.
+- [Bootstrap](http://getbootstrap.com/): most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+- AdminLTE
+- Fontawesome
+- Ionicons
+-